kdipippo/daeclipse/docs/development.md

 ## Python-Related Code Development

 ### Overview
-There are 2 different components of the Python work in this repo:
-- `daeclipse` - The Python package that conveniently wraps around DeviantArt Eclipse API Calls.
-- `cli.py` - A CLI script to make calls to API behavior.
-Functions called by the CLI are kept in the [daeclipsecli folder](https://github.com/Pepper-Wood/daeclipse/tree/main/daeclipsecli).

-`poetry` is used for Python dependency management and packaging, specifically for the `daeclipse` project.
-The CLI is a handy add-on for local testing.
+The `/daeclipse` folder contains the contents of the `daeclipse` Python package.
+The purpose of the package is to conveniently wrap DeviantArt Eclipse API calls, similar to an SDK. `poetry` is used for Python dependency management and packaging.

 ### Development
 To get started, make sure to install poetry dependencies at the root.